callum-oakley/synacor-challenge/notes.md

 - `QvZJEumZbLqY` chiseled on the wall in the Twisty passages
 - `EfGriRahcFsv` written in the stars when teleporting
 - `nWMQDVBYuKdT` found after hacking the teleporter
+- `VXOHqOqTUliV` reflected in the mirror after the orb challenge